History of Jeff Teague in Timeline

 2007: Ranked as a Top Recruit

-In 2007, Jeff Teague was considered a four-star recruit by Rivals.com, ranked as the No. 9 point guard and the No. 57 player in the nation.
+In 2007, Jeff Teague was recognized as a four-star recruit by Rivals.com, ranking as the No. 9 point guard and No. 57 player in the nation.

-During the 2007-2008 season as a freshman, Jeff Teague was second on the Wake Forest team in scoring, averaging 13.9 points per game.
+In 2008, Jeff Teague was second on the Wake Forest team in scoring, averaging 13.9 points per game as a freshman.

 January 11, 2009: Career-High 34 Points